 Designing innovation in the housewares sector

 Designing revolutionary, innovative houseware products requires much of the skills you’d find in the development of consumer electronics and medical devices.
-Applying Consumer Insight and User Centred Design with problem-solving ideas to improve quality of life and consumer experience is at the crux of developing pioneering products in any of these sectors - and that means houseware and kitchenware solutions too.
+Applying Consumer Insight and User Centred Design and with problem-solving ideas to improve quality of life and consumer experience is at the crux of developing pioneering products in any of these sectors - and that means houseware and kitchenware solutions too.

 Improving kitchen appliances with Kenwood